 - What is Post Office broadband’s notification period?

 You need to give at least 15 days’ notice to cancel Post Office broadband.

 - Do I need to return my Post Office Wi-Fi router?

 You will need to return your Post Office broadband router.
 You will be sent prepaid packaging to return it when you cancel.

 You can keep your phone number.
 Telephone numbers are portable and you can keep yours by notifying the Post Office when you cancel and telling your new provider when you sign up.

 - Can I cancel for free if my Post Office broadband is too slow?

-Providers which have agreed to the Ofcom broadband speed code of practice agree to release customers from their contract for free if they are unable to deliver the speed promised.
-However, this is voluntary and Post Office has not signed up.
+Providers who have agreed to the Ofcom broadband speed code of practice agree to release customers from their contract for free if they are unable to deliver the speed promised.
+However, this is voluntary and the Post Office has not signed up.
 You may still be able to cancel due to this reason, but it will probably require you to submit a complaint, and even then it's not guaranteed.
 If you're unhappy with the performance of the service start by speaking to technical support.